cm090/rhit-moodle-tweaks/README.md

 CourseSearch:
 - Click the search button in the header or press Ctrl+K (Cmd+K) to open an updated search experience
+- If something on the site isn't working, add `#bypass` to the end of the URL and try again

 ### CSS
 A modern interface design with darker colors